begla/Intrinsic/README.md

 Further details and the (heavily WIP) [API documentation](http://www.intrinsic-engine.com/api-doc) are available on the [project homepage](http://www.intrinsic-engine.com).
 The Intrinsic repository is hosted on [GitHub](http://www.github.com/begla/Intrinsic).

 Contributions and general support are welcome at any time.
-If you like to join the Intrinsic Slack team, just drop me a message: begla@intrinsic-engine.com.
+If you would like to join the Intrinsic Slack team, just drop me a message: begla@intrinsic-engine.com.

 # Build Status